Join Anna Maria’s

 Remove from the oven and set aside.
 Serve after approximately 5 minutes.

-Cannelloni (meaning big canes) or manicotti, the way they are called in the US, can be done in many different ways.
-The classic way would be to make fresh pasta, cut it in 4 inch squares, boil it, in a procedure similar to the one indicated for the lasagna.
+Cannelloni (meaning big canes) or Manicotti, as they are called in the US, can be made in many different ways.
+The classic way would be to make fresh pasta, cut it in 4 inch squares, and boil it in a procedure similar to the one indicated for the lasagna.
 Then roll the pasta to make stuffed pasta cylinders.
-Crespelle also can be used, wrapped around the filling, instead of pasta sheets.
+Crespelle (crepes) can also be used, wrapped around the filling, instead of pasta sheets.

-You will also find in most of the supermarkets and Italian deli shops, hard manicotti shells, most of them ridged.
-They need to be boiled, and to avoid breaking them can be a tricky job.
-I like the new types of no-boil hard shells: they are thin, practical, fast, and they cook easily and evenly.
+In most supermarkets and Italian deli shops, you will also find hard manicotti shells, most of them ridged.
+They need to be boiled, and it can be a tricky job to avoid breaking them.
+I like the new types of no-boil hard shells.
+They are thin, practical, fast, and they cook easily and evenly.